Written ByJames Hesterfinancial JournalistUpdated on 03/02/2023

 What happens if I lie about how I use my van on my insurance policy?

 It could invalidate your cover, meaning if you had to make a claim as a result of an accident you won’t be insured.
-Things could get very pricey!
+Things could get pricey!

 If the insurer discovers you’ve misled them, they have the right to cancel the policy or charge you the correct policy price.